“You are my beloved Son; with you, I am well pleased.” Luke 3:21-22.

 The core message is an epiphany — that the more you love, the more you hope in him and the service you give to those in need — the more you know God.

-Again, “We are not human beings have a spiritual experience.
+Again, “We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.”

 And in this, you may hear an echo, however faint, of God’s voice in you, saying: “You are my beloved son or daughter; with you, I am well pleased.”